Michae1CC/aws-cdk-examples/step-function-map-io/README.md

-# Concurrently Image Downloading with AWS Step Functions
+# Concurrent Image Downloading with AWS Step Functions

 AWS Step Functions allow you to create state machines that follow a fixed or dynamic sequence of steps with great integration with other AWS products.
 To use AWS step functions